uxp123/Tkinter-GUI-Application/README.md

 pip3 install -r requirements.txt

-#To be safe tkinter does not work.
-So kindly install it from Active State(https://www.activestate.com/products/tcl/)
+#To be safe if tkinter does not work.Kindly install it from Active State(https://www.activestate.com/products/tcl/)

 #python3 main.py